 Now you’re ready to hang and enjoy!
 Isn’t it cute?

-You could even add eye hooks to the top edge and mount it off of a post as a directional sign.
+In addition, you could even add eye hooks to the top edge and mount it off of a post as a directional sign.
 Your family will love it! ♥ Not the DIY type?
-Then you can find this sign available in my shop → purchase here.
+Then you can find this sign available in my shop.

-I hope you had fun with this harvest sign project and would love it if you would pin and share so others can build too!
+I hope you had fun with this harvest sign project.
+In addition, pin and share so others can build too!
 Head below for the Power Tool Challenge DIYs.

 Now before you head off, take a stroll through DIY lane.
 I know you’ll be whipping out your tools when you see all this fall goodness from my blogging friends.